StefFrustagli/board_gamers_vault/README.md

 - [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/index.html) Used for authentication and account registration;
 - [Django Crispy Forms:](https://django-crispy-forms.readthedocs.io/en/latest/) Used to simplify the rendering of Django forms.
 - [Gunicorn:](https://gunicorn.org/) Python HTTP server, used as the Web Server to run Django on Heroku;
-- [Summernote:](https://github.com/summernote/django-summernote) To provide a WYSIWYG editor for customizing new blog content and add images.
+- [Summernote](https://github.com/summernote/django-summernote) was used to provide a WYSIWYG editor for customizing new blog content and add images.
+- [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering.

 ### Software and Web Applications